marmelab/checkoid/Readme.md

 // [{ message: 'value must be an object', value: 'Hi I am John a valid user' }]
 ```

-shape take also a exact boolean as second argument. whe set to true, shape will also ensure that there is no extraneous key.
+shape also takes an exact boolean as second argument.
+When set to true, shape will also ensure that there is no key that is not tested by a validator.

 ```js